Identification of relevant subtypes via preweighted sparse clustering: Discussion

 Cluster analysis is frequently used to identify subtypes in complex data sets.
 In many cases, the primary objective of the cluster analysis is to identify clusters that offer new insight into a biological question of interest or that can be used to more precisely phenotype (and hence diagnose and treat) a particular disease.
 However, in many cases, the clusters identified by conventional clustering methods are dominated by a subset of the features that are not interesting biologically or clinically.

+Suppose one applies a conventional clustering method and identifies clusters that are not associated with the outcome of interest or are not interesting biologically or clinically.
+One may wish to identify secondary clusters that differ with respect to a different set of features that may be more interesting or useful.
 Despite the fact that this problem is very common in cluster analysis, relatively few methods have been proposed to identify clusters in these situations.
 As noted earlier, the idea of ``complementary clustering'' was first proposed by \citet{NT08}, and \citet{WT10} proposed an alternative method based on sparse clustering.
-However, these methods have several drawbacks.
+However, these methods have several limitations.
 They can only be used with hierarchical clustering.
 To our knowledge, our proposed method is the first complementary clustering algorithm that may be applied to k-means clustering or other clustering methods.
 Although we have only considered preweighted k-means clustering in this study, our methodology is easily applicable to sparse hierarchical clustering or any other clustering method that can be used within the sparse clustering framework of \citet{WT10}.
-Furthermore, the complementary sparse hierarchical clustering method can be computationally intractible when applied to data sets with numerous observations.
+Furthermore, the complementary sparse hierarchical clustering method can be computationally intractable when applied to data sets with numerous observations.
 (We attempted to apply this method to the OPPERA data, but we were forced to abort the procedure as it was using over 40 GB of memory.)
-Finally, as observed in Sections \ref{S:r_sim} and \ref{S:r_oppera}, preweighted sparse clustering can identify clinically relevant clusters in some situations when these existing methods fail to identify such clusters.
+Finally, as observed in Sections \ref{S:r_sim} and \ref{S:r_oppera}, preweighted sparse clustering can identify clinically relevant clusters in some situations when these existing methods do not identify such clusters.
+In particular, preweighted sparse clustering seems to perform especially well when the secondary cluster is ``difficult to detect'' (either because the mean difference between the secondary clusters is small or the variance is large) or when certain observations have systematically lower or higher means (and hence are at risk of being misclassified when identifying the primary clusters).